HullUni-bioinformatics/Li_et_al_2017/README.md

 sudo docker run -i -t --net=host --name metaBEAT -v $(pwd):/home/working chrishah/metabeat /bin/bash
 ```

-This will download the metaBEAT v0.8 image (if it's not yet present on your computer) and enter the 'container', i.e. the self contained environment (Note that `sudo` may be necessary in some cases).
+This will download the metaBEAT image (if it's not yet present on your computer) and enter the 'container', i.e. the self contained environment (Note that `sudo` may be necessary in some cases).
 With the above command the container's directory `/home/working` will be mounted to your current working directory (as instructed by `$(pwd)`), in other words, anything you do in the container's `/home/working` directory will be synced with your current working directory on your local machine.

-##Data processing workflow

- - Data processing workflow as Jupyter notebooks
+##Data processing workflow as Jupyter notebooks

 Raw illumina data has been deposited with Genbank (BioProject: PRJNA414952; BioSample accession: SAMN07811461-SAMN07811580; Sequence Read Archive accessions: SRR6189420-SRR6189539) - see sample specific accessions [here](https://github.com/HullUni-bioinformatics/Li_et_al_2017/blob/master/supplementary_data/Sample_accessions.tsv).
 Before following the workflow below, you'll need to download the raw reads from SRA.
 To __download the raw read data__ you can follow the steps in [this Jupyter notebook](https://github.com/HullUni-bioinformatics/Li_et_al_2017/blob/master/raw_reads/How_to_download_Rawdata_from_SRA.ipynb).